gofabian/junit-fixture-extension/README.md

 - set up and tear down
 - use in a test
-- identify by Java class
+- identify by type and name
 - give a scoped lifecycle (e.g. test method, class, file, session)

 More about fixtures: <https://docs.pytest.org/en/6.2.x/fixture.html>